Magical Mystery Cure

 "Magical Mystery Cure" is the thirteenth and final episode of the third season of the animated television series My Little Pony: Friendship Is Magic and the sixty-fifth episode of the series overall.
 Directed by James Wootton, it was written by M.A.
 Larson.
 The episode's title is a reference to the album Magical Mystery Tour by The Beatles.

 In the episode, the destinies and cutie marks of Twilight Sparkle's friends get switched around, forcing Twilight to create a magic spell of her own in order to correct it.
 Part of the episode focuses on Twilight Sparkle becoming a princess and transforming into an alicorn.
 The Hub heavily emphasized the event while promoting the episode in a coronation-themed advertising sweepstakes campaign, which included a special concert event featuring Miss America 2013 winner Mallory Hagan, and a nine-episode marathon that preceded the episode's premiere.

 Aired on February 16, 2013, on The Hub, the episode became the network's highest-rated telecast among kids aged 2–11.
 Reception from critics was polarized.
-Praise was given for the story, while its musical format, believing it took away from the story element, and Twilight's transformation into an alicorn were criticized.
+Praise was given for the story, while its musical format, believing that it took away from the story element, and Twilight's transformation into an alicorn were criticized.
 Similarly, a significant fraction of the show's fandom called the transformation a "jump the shark" moment.